 Seasonal closure for wildlife protection is December 1 to April 15.
 Climbing the buttes is off-limits during that time.
 Trails below the Green Tank remain open year-round.

 A map of the trail system is located at the trailhead, elevation 6,658 feet.
-Study carefully--junctions are not labeled in the interior.
+Study carefully--not all junctions in the interior are labeled.
 However, smart phone users may access the Trails 2000 Interactive Map remotely.
 The Twin Buttes Trail, a dirt single track, switchbacks up a south-facing slope above the highway on a solid platform.
 Mountain bikers far out-number hikers and runners.
 Start early, especially on weekends.
 While hikers have the right of way, it is awkward for bikers to unclip and get going again so I always step aside to allow them unbroken passage.

 In spring, the wildflower display is diverse and in places, showy.
 Naturalist John Bregar identified four dozen blooming plants in May, 2017.
 On the initial hillside look for a rich array of stemless evening primrose, deep blue flax, yellow bladderpod, pink filaree, and several species of milkvetch.
 Flowering shrubs include sweet-scented bitterbrush and cliff Fendlerbush, as well as serviceberry and chokecherry.

 In a quarter mile the trail segues onto a two-track briefly.
-The trail system spins on and off a maze of old wagon roads and a railroad grade that accessed the historic coal operations at Boston Mine and the mining camp at Perins City.
+(This road was improved in autumn, 2017.)
+The trail system spins on and off a maze of old wagon roads and a railroad grade built in 1901 by Boston Coal & Fuel Company.
+They accessed historic coal operations at Boston Mine and the mining camp at Perins City.
 Watch for scattered chunks of coal on these abandoned haul roads.
 A tenth of a mile further along, hang a sharp right back onto the single track.

 The grade eases and the path wanders into a shady forest which makes this passage pleasant even in summer months.
 Twin Buttes trails are in the gradational boundary between upper piñon-juniper woodland and the lower montane ecozone characterized by ponderosa pine.
 Among gamble oak groves are both Rocky Mountain and Utah juniper, and box elder.
 There is an immense Douglas fir with a lightning scar down the length of its trunk.
 There are four varieties of sage; pinch some leaves and take a whiff.